-- A. All Concern Debates Team members whether researchers, debaters, practice partners or all round helpers will receive a Certificate of Participation from Concern - B. Concern gives an award to schools across 8 categories that include; Best Debates Supporters, Best Debates Team Mentor, Best Debates Researchers, Best Whole School Involvement, Best Debates Bloggers, Best Social Media, Best Debates Photo, and Best Debates Newcomer School - C. Teams that reach the quarter and semi-finals are presented with trophies at the National Final in May - D. Both Finalists receive trophies in addition to a visit to a country where Concern works (National Champion) or a visit to the European Parliament and International Criminal Court (Runners Up)
+- A. All Concern Debates Team members whether researchers, debaters, practice partners or all round helpers will receive a Certificate of Participation from Concern

+- B. Concern gives an award to schools across multiple categories that include;

+- · Best Quote

+- Best Debates Team Mentor

+- Best Social Media

+- · Best New School

+- Best New Blog

+- Teams that reach the quarter and semi-finals are presented with trophies at the National Final in April/May

+- D. Both Finalists receive trophies in addition to a trip organised by Concern Worldwide.
+Details will be confirmed by Concern Debates Team at the end of the competition